mustache-enthusiast/leXtern.nvim/README.md

 Use :LexternPreamble to add the necessary bits to your file preamble.

-Use :LexternCreate to add new images, :LexternEdit to edit existing images, and :LexternAdd to easily add existing images to your LaTeX file.
+Use :LexternCreate to add new images, :LexternEdit to edit existing images, and :LexternInsert to easily add existing images to your LaTeX file.

-:LexternCreate will drop the figure code at your cursor, while :LexternEdit and :LexternAdd place it in neovim's " register so you can place it.
+:LexternCreate will drop the figure code at your cursor, while :LexternEdit and :LexternInsert place it in neovim's " register so you can place it.

 A tribute to Gilles Castel, whose articles and plugins inspired many.